sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:30 AM.
 "Orion".
 A 0-25 ranking tournament.
 * 11:00 AM.
 "Himars".
 A ranking tournament 0-100.
 * 11:00 PM.
 "Volia".
 A ranking tournament 0-20.
+  * July 6: most likely, the tournament will be canceled due to lack of players
 * 11:30 AM.
 "Pokolinnia".
 A non-ranking tournament 0-100.
 * 12:00 PM - 2:15 PM.
 Sports School #23.
 A ladder competition.
 * 3:00 PM.
 DBK-4 Sports Complex.
 A ladder competition.